 “National Johns Suppression Initiative” led by the Cook County Sheriff’s Office (2011 – 2021)

 Since 2011, the Cook County (IL) Sheriff’s Office (CCSO) has been coordinating periodic reverse sting operations occurring simultaneously in multiple cities throughout the United States.
 The collaborative effort was initially called the “National Day of John Arrests,” and the present name was adopted in 2015.
-The coalition of agencies that participate in these coordinated enforcement efforts has grown from eight to more than 50.
+The coalition of agencies that participate in these coordinated enforcement efforts has grown from 8 to more than 100.
 For example, the National Johns Suppression Initiative (NJSI) event occurring in July of 2017 involved 37 law enforcement agencies in 17 states that conducting sting operations producing the arrests of 1,020 sex buyers and and 15 sex traffickers, and 81 individuals involved in commercial sex were offered services.
-The 18 NJSI operations from 2011 through July, 2019 have involved the collaboration of over 140 law enforcement agencies, and have collectively produced the arrests of over 9,500 sex buyers.
-Also produced in these operations was evidence leading to additional charges such as adult and juvenile felony sex trafficking, criminal solicitation of a minor, pimping, promotion of adult and juvenile prostitution, human trafficking, drug trafficking, possession of illegal firearms, and arrests for outstanding warrants.
+The 19 NJSI operations from 2011 through 2020 have involved the collaboration of over 140 law enforcement agencies, and have collectively produced the arrests of over 10,000 sex buyers.
+Also produced in these operations has been evidence leading to additional charges such as adult and juvenile felony sex trafficking, criminal solicitation of a minor, pimping, promotion of adult and juvenile prostitution, human trafficking, drug trafficking, possession of illegal firearms, and arrests for outstanding warrants.
 Each of the operations has also led to the rescue of child sex trafficking victims, the seizure of numerous vehicles used in the commission of crime, and the imposition of thousands of dollars in fines.
 In many jurisdictions, the arrested sex buyers are shown a brief video version of a “john school” presentation while they are being processed.
 The video was produced by the CCSO, and the production of the video and its dissemination were initially supported by the Demand Abolition program.

 The document below contains a bibliography of key sources encountered and used in the National Assessment research.